CWALabs/SkyCMS/README.md

 <!-- [Project Website](https://Sky.moonrise.net) | [Documentation](https://Sky.moonrise.net/Docs) | [Get Free Help](https://Sky.moonrise.net/Support) | [YouTube Channel](https://www.youtube.com/@Sky-cms) | [Slack Channel](https://Sky-cms.slack.com/) -->

-Deploy anywhere: Azure, AWS, Cloudflare — or any cloud that supports Docker containers and either S3‑compatible object storage or Azure Storage.
+Deploy anywhere: AWS, Azure, Cloudflare, Google — or any cloud that supports Docker containers, one of our supported databases (SQLite, MySQL, MS SQL or Cosmos DB), and either S3‑compatible object storage or Azure Storage.

-> SkyCMS lives high in the clouds—like a kestrel that can soar for months without landing.
-It manages static, dynamic, and origin-less edge-hosted websites with ease.
+Content tools are intuitive and rich, making them developer-friendly and non-technical user-friendly, perfect for web professionals working together with content creators.

 Choose your hosting model: [Static](./Docs/StorageConfig.md#static-website-hosting-azure) | [Edge (origin-less)](./Docs/CloudflareEdgeHosting.md) | [Dynamic](./Publisher/README.md) | [Decoupled](./Publisher/README.md)

 ## Overview

-[SkyCMS](https://Sky.moonrise.net/) is an open-source, cloud-native Content Management System designed for high-performance, scalability, and ease of use.
+[SkyCMS](https://Sky-cms.com/) is an open-source, cloud-native Content Management System designed for high-performance, scalability, and ease of use.
 Built with modern web technologies, **SkyCMS is primarily a traditional CMS that renders complete web pages**, either dynamically or as static files.
 It runs in multiple modes to meet different deployment needs and can be hosted traditionally or at the edge (origin-less) using Cloudflare Workers + R2:

 - **Static Mode** (Primary): Content rendered as static HTML files and hosted on cloud storage (Azure Blob, S3, Cloudflare R2) - highest performance, stability, and operational simplicity
   - Can be deployed as an **origin-less, edge-hosted** site via Cloudflare R2 + Worker